Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Preprocessing a Given Input

 \begin{proof} Consider the arrangement $\mathcal{A}$ of unit circles whose centers are the vertices of $P'$ (see Figure~\ref{fig:arranagement}).
-The partial door-order of a line segment $s$ is determined by the intersections of $s$ with the arcs of $\mathcal{A}$ (and for a circle not intersecting $s$ by whether $s$ lies inside or outside of the circle).
+The incomplete door-order of a line segment $s$ is determined by the intersections of $s$ with the arcs of $\mathcal{A}$ (and for a circle not intersecting $s$ by whether $s$ lies inside or outside of the circle).
 Let $\ell_s$ be the line spanned by line segment $s$.
-Let $\ell_{sa}$ be the line parallel to $\ell_s$ that lies above $\ell_s$ and has distance $1$ from $\ell_s$.
-Let $\ell_{sb}$ be defined similarly, but below $\ell_s$.
-Suppose we wiggle $\ell_s$ (and the corresponding $\ell_{sa}$, $\ell_{sb}$).
-Then the order of intersections of $\ell_{s}$ and the arcs of $\mathcal{A}$ changes only when $\ell_s$ moves over a vertex of $\mathcal{A}$ or if $\ell_s$ leaves or enters a circle.
-The latter case corresponds to $\ell_{sa}$ or $\ell_{sb}$ moving over the center of a circle.
+Suppose we wiggle $\ell_s$.
+The order of intersections of $\ell_{s}$ and the arcs of $\mathcal{A}$ changes only when $\ell_s$ moves over a vertex of $\mathcal{A}$ or if $\ell_s$ leaves or enters a circle.

-Let $V$ be the set of all vertices of $\mathcal{A}$, and let $V'$ be the union of $V$ with the vertices of $P'$.
-We compute the arrangement $\mathcal{B}$ of the lines dual to $V'$.
-The arrangement $\mathcal{B}$ has $O(\tau^4)$ vertices.
-We build a point location structure for $\mathcal{B}$ that is very similar to the structure by Dobkin and Lipton~\cite{dl-msp-76}.
-For this, we subdivide $\mathcal{B}$ into strips by drawing a vertical line through each vertex of $\mathcal{B}$.
-Call the resulting \emph{slab subdivision} $\mathcal{S}$.
-There are $O(\tau^4)$ slabs, and each slab has $O(\tau^2)$ cells.